Table of Contents

 Winter: The Hidden Benefits of Cold Weather Workouts

 When winter rolls around, it’s easy to assume that staying indoors and skipping workouts is the best option.
 After all, who wants to bundle up and face the cold?
 But here’s something you might not know: working out in cold weather can help you burn more calories.
-That’s right—when the temperature drops, your body has to work extra hard to keep warm, and that means more energy (and calories) are burned.
+That’s right—when the temperature drops, your body works harder to stay warm.
+This means it burns more energy and calories.

 One key reason for this is thermogenesis.
 When you’re out in the cold, your body naturally generates heat to maintain your core temperature.
 The colder it is, the harder your body has to work to keep you warm.
 This process burns extra calories compared to working out in a more comfortable environment.
-Plus, when you’re shivering (which happens when the cold gets to you), your body burns even more calories because your muscles are contracting to generate heat.
+When you shiver from the cold, your body burns more calories.
+This happens because your muscles contract to create heat.

 There’s also a cool fact about brown fat, a special type of fat that activates in cold weather.
 Unlike regular fat, which just sits there, brown fat burns calories to create heat.
 So when you’re outside on a chilly day, your body may be using this brown fat to burn off those extra calories.